OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 ## Using our exchange

 Now that we have initialized our exchange contract initialized, and seeded it with funds, we can test it out by purchasing tokens.
-Recall from our contract that the purchase is made automatically when we send ETH to the contract, so let's try it by using `zos transfer`, sending funds to the `TokenExchange` instance address:
+Our exchange contract will send tokens back automatically when we send ETH to it, so let's test it by using the `zos transfer` command.
+This command allows us to send funds to any address; in this case, we will use it to send ETH to our `TokenExchange` instance:

 ```console
 $ zos transfer